 CCSDS ENTERPRISE REGISTRIES

 This subsection describes the rules and procedures for CCSDS registries of category enterprise.
 All of the organization descriptions and rules in this subsection are entirely consistent with the CCSDS Organization and Processes Yellow Book (reference [4]).
-Most of the registration procedures described here for initial registration of member organizations or Affiliates shall be carried out by the CCSDS Secretariat and the information shall then be transferred to the SANA.
-The Secretariat and the SANA are responsible for coordinating these updates, using the OIDs assigned by the SANA.
+Most of the registration procedures described here for initial registration of member organizations or Affiliates shall be carried out by the CCSDS Secretariat and the information shall be directly updated in the SANA registries.
+The Secretariat is responsible for performing these updates, using the OIDs assigned by the SANA.
+The SANA is responsible for maintaining the registries and providing a controlled access web service interface for Secretariat use.

 CCSDS Agency AND REPRESENTATIVE REGISTRIES